BottomHoleAssemblyAnalysis/BHAPtFEM.jl/README.md

 This Github organization will contain a set of packages/projects related to the analysis of Bottom Hole Assemblies (BHA).

-BHAtp.jl computes the theoretical performance (tp) of a bottom hole assembly inside a bore hole in terms of its tendency to 'build', 'hold' or 'drop'.
+BHAPtfem.jl computes the theoretical performance (tp) of a bottom hole assembly inside a bore hole in terms of its tendency to 'build', 'hold' or 'drop'.

 ## Introduction

-The general flow of a BHAtp run is:
+The general flow of a BHAPtfem run is:

 1. Define inputs: